 So I loaded the camera, set it on a tripod, and for 12 days—the length of the roll—I photographed my garden, every day, with the Magnolia always in view.
 But I couldn’t get the film developed at the time, and it sat untouched for four years.
 I didn’t throw it away.
 It waited, patiently.

-In September 2024, I bought an old Yashica-Mat 124 and shot a roll of film.
-When I went to develop it, I found one of the last neighborhood photography shops.
-The owner and I connected immediately—he still developed 120 film.
-Serendipity.
-I handed him the garden film too, not knowing what to expect.
+In September 2024, I purchased an old Yashica-Mat 124 and shot a roll of film.
+Around the same time, I discovered one of the last local photography shops.
+The owner and I connected immediately; he still developed 120 film.
+It felt like serendipity.
+I handed him the garden film as well, not knowing what to expect.

 This is My Covid Garden.